matlab-deep-learning/Image-Classification-in-MATLAB-Using-TensorFlow/README.md

 % label of classification output label = py.tensorflow.keras.applications.efficientnet_v2.decode_predictions(Y);
 ```
-Note that many [pretrained models](https://www.mathworks.com/help/deeplearning/ug/pretrained-convolutional-neural-networks.html) are available for use directY in MATLAB without the need for co-execution.
+Note that many [pretrained models](https://www.mathworks.com/help/deeplearning/ug/pretrained-convolutional-neural-networks.html) are available for use directly in MATLAB without the need for co-execution.

 * **Gathering and displaying the classification result in MATLAB:**
 ```matlab:Code(Display)